Bentonville, AR Child Custody Attorney

 Child custody can be a sensitive and stressful issue for a couple who have difficulty with co-parenting for any number of reasons.
 If parents cannot come to an agreement regarding child custody, they will have to resolve their issues in a court of law.
 In Arkansas, the courts can handle child custody issues that may stem from a number of scenarios like the divorce of a couple or paternity issues.

 When resolving child custody issues between parents, it is important to note that there are various forms of custody that parents may be awarded depending on the circumstances of the case.
+Courts may try to create balanced combinations in their determinations in order to keep both parents involved while also adhering to the best interests of the child.

 Joint Physical and Legal Custody